amitabh-bhattacharya/Decision-Tree-C4.5-and-ID3/README.md

 The validation function is used to find the tree that provides best score on a validation dataset getting trained on a particular training dataset.
 The input to the function is a list of dataset.
 One is picked, in round robin fashion, to be the validation set and the remaining are merged to form a training set for the training of the tree.

 The output of the validation function is the tuple with references of the trees (id3 & c4.5) having best f1 score over a validation set.

-###	Running steps:

-1.)
-Run the Decision_tree.ipynb in Jupiter notebook.
-2.)
-The training/test dataset is available in Data folder.
-Note that training data is divided in 10 equal parts for cross validation.
-At each iteration of cross validation we use 9 training dataset and reserve the last for validation.
-3.)
-The program imports all the training/testing dataset as step 1 4.)
-At step 2 it prepares two best trained trees (id3 & c4.5).
-5.)
-At step 3 it computes and outputs the F1 score for both trees using test dataset.

-###	Final output:
-F1 score on test dataset using id3 algorithm is:  1.0 F1 score on test dataset using C4.5 algorithm is:  1.0